-Learn about the construction and function of the Middlesex Canal, one of the oldest functioning canals in the U.S., which played a key role in the development of Boston.
-The Middlesex Canal Museum, 71 Faulkner Road, North Billerica.
+Learn about the construction and function of the Middlesex Canal, the greatest work of its kind in the US until the Erie Canal.
+It played a key role in the development of Boston and Lowell.
+John Hancock was the first proprietor.
+The Middlesex Canal Museum, at the Billerica Falls of the Concord River, 71 Faulkner St, North Billerica.

-Join Billerica Recreation for the annual NE Bassmasters Fishing Derby at Micozzi Beach on Nutting Lake (586 Middlesex Turnpike).
+Join Billerica Department of Recreation for the annual free Yankee Bassmasters of New England Fishing Derby at Micozzi Beach on Nutting Lake (586 Middlesex Turnpike).
 Bait provided (or bring your own).
 Prizes for top anglers and free lunch for all youth participants.
 For more information contact Donna Hansen at Billerica Recreation at 978-671-0921.

 Join the Concord Land Conservation Trust for a 1.5-hour walk to explore the varied riparian landscapes along the Assabet River.
 Park along the Nashawtuc Road causeway and meet at the corner of Nashawtuc and Musketaquid Roads.